ah100101/BlockScoped/docs/javascript/async-attribute.md

   <template slot='answer'>

-  When the `defer` attribute is included, it specifies that the file can be loaded at a later time.
-The script will not execute until the page has been loaded and parsed.
+  When present on a script tag, the .js file will execute asynchronously as soon as it's available.

   </template>